basraven/basraven.github.io/README.md

 * Program/Project Management, Coaching
 * Internet of Things

-## Usefull links
+## About me
 * Github: [https://github.com/basraven](https://github.com/basraven)
 * Linkedin: [https://www.linkedin.com/in/sjraven/](https://www.linkedin.com/in/sjraven/)

-## Pet projects
+## Active Pet projects
-* [Server-config:](https://github.com/basraven/server-configs) A large collection of Ansible and Kubernetes scripts for running a multi-site bare-metal Kubernetes "from your own backyard".
+* [la1r.com:](https://la1r.com) A large collection of intelligent integrations that I created in my home la1r.
+Please go the la1r.com for more details!
-    * Status: Done, but always evolving
+    * Status: always evolving

 ### Fridged pet projects
-* [Ceryx:](https://github.com/basraven/ceryx) A message proxy written in Go with polymorphic integrations such as HTTP, Telegram and Facebook Messenger (future).
+* [Ceryx:](https://github.com/basraven/ceryx) A message proxy written in Go with polymorphic integrations such as HTTP, Telegram and Facebook Messenger (future as part of la1r).
     * Status: Build in one night, batteries not included
 * [Standr:](https://gitlab.com/standr) A Decentrailzed IPFS based marketplace.
 This projects leverages the IPFS decentralized pardigm to host a ops-free marketplace.
     * Status: In early stage